suryanarayanang1/static-project1/README.md

 Static Website Deployment using GitHub Pages

 This project demonstrates a fully functional static website deployed using GitHub Pages,Docker as part of a DevOps internship exercise.
-It showcases a modern and responsive product landing page featuring sports gear, built using only **HTML and CSS**.
+It showcases a static website built and hosted using GitHub pages using only **HTML and CSS**.

 ---